 I can also guarantee that you will never strain your spaghetti in quite the same way again.
 CA

 Fanny and Alexander (1982)

-The greatest work of cinema’s greatest artist is not entirely a Christmas movie, but Ingmar Bergman’s epic opening chapter of his final theatrical movie is the most enchanting evocation of a a family celebration ever committed to celluloid.
+The greatest work of cinema’s greatest artist is not entirely a Christmas movie, but Ingmar Bergman’s epic opening chapter of his final movie is the most enchanting evocation of a family celebration ever committed to celluloid.
 The Ekdahl’s Christmas is a snowy, glistening joyous event, taking in a theatrical performance, a sumptuous feast, and the scurrying “otherworld” of the magic of a child’s experience.
 You can almost taste the rich foods, feel the warmth of a house full of love and mischievousness.
 Fanny and Alexander is also as beautiful to look at as anything put on film in the twentieth century – Bergman, always a very personal artist, was representing his own family Christmases as a child.

 Of course, as you would expect from Bergman, there is a chill at the centre of all this candled warmth, and the second and third acts of the film are as grey and sullen as the opening is bright and joyous.
 But Fanny and Alexander is a life-affirming movie in the end (even if you go for the original television cut of five and half hours – it is worth every immersive moment).
 The fantasies of Fanny and Alexander hold the real hope, and the movie plays with an array of ideas about theatricality, storytelling and reality.
 There are several ghosts – again connecting Christmas to that wintry supernatural thread – and the final message is that any fantasy can become reality.
 And isn’t that ultimately the promise of every Christmas story?
 GR